CKs-Technology-News/PrivacyTools/README.md

 ## [Social Networks and Platforms](#social-networks-and-platforms)

 In general [social networks are fedpots](https://theintercept.com/2021/09/21/surveillance-social-media-police-microsoft-shadowdragon-kaseware/).
-It should be noted that alternative clients and font-ends will still share your IP with the service as they make direct requests too, this means the Instance owner still can gather several data from you.
+It should be noted that alternative clients and font-ends will still share your IP among some other metadata with the service as they make direct requests too, this means the Instance owner still can gather several data from you.

 ### [Discord clients](#discord-clients)